rigazilla/infinispan-vector/README.md

 #### question-answer-demo.ipynb
 Implement a question answer bot that can answer to question about pdf AI book provided as an input data.
 For this an OpenAI api key is needed.

+### Run Infinispan
+By default, Infinispan is run in a docker container at the start of the demo.
+If Docker is not a good option, you can [download](https://infinispan.org/download) an Infinispan 15+ and run it with the provided infinispan-noauth.yaml configuration.
+Remember to skip the docker cell when running the demo.